Vauxhall Frontera Review & Prices

 There’s enough room for a six-foot adult to sit behind another six-foot adult with ease.
 It’s much more spacious in the back than an MG ZS or a Hyundai Kona, and it’s about on par with the Dacia Duster.

-Fitting a baby seat is easy thanks to the massive rear doors, which open to almost 90-degrees.
-The fiddly zip-up ISOFIX covers are a bit annoying though.
-Once the seat is in place there’s plenty of room for it without sliding the front seat forward.
+Fitting a baby seat is easy thanks to the massive rear doors, which open to almost 90 degrees.
+The fiddly zip-up ISOFIX covers are annoying, but once the seat is in place there’s plenty of room for it without sliding the front seat forward.

 You don’t get many clever features in the back though, apart from a couple of USB-C chargers and a 12-volt socket.
 There are no cup holders, the door bins are tiny and the only other storage you get is some pockets on the back of the front seats.